jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 ```js
 function square(x) { return x**2; }
 ```
-The name of a function is really immaterial; it is simple the name of a variable that refers to the function object. the function can be assigned to another variable and still work the same way:
+The name of a function is really immaterial; it is simply the name of a variable that refers to the function object.
+The function can be assigned to another variable and still work the same way:

 ```js
 let s = square;